Share the page

 Service offer

-PEEB Med uses technical assistance to support eligible construction and renovation projects in their design and implementation phases.
-It also implements capacity-building actions for project stakeholders.
+PEEB Med provides technical assistance to support eligible construction and renovation projects throughout their design and implementation phases.
+It also delivers capacity-building activities for project stakeholders.

-PEEB Asean
+PEEB ASEAN

-A partnership for sustainable buildings in southeast asia
+A partnership for sustainable buildings in Southeast Asia

 Objectives

-• A technical assistance facility of €1.5 million for project preparation
+- A €1.5 million technical assistance facility for project preparation

-• An investment grant of €1.5 million for projects financed by AFD Group and its partners
+- A €1.5 million investment grant for projects financed by the AFD Group and its partners

 Service offer